maubanel/UE5-CPP-Overview/integers/README.md

 ##### `Step 9.`\|`CPPOVR`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now when we do not use a `.`, the literal is type *integer*.
 If we use a decimal points `2045.55` it is literal type *double*.
-So what happens if we define our declared integer with a double value what happens?
+So what happens if we define our declared integer with a double value?

 ![assigning double to integer](images/coutIntBasic3.png)